The Resilience Paradox

 1. The Validation Void

 Growing up with quantified social approval (likes, streaks, algorithms) created what psychologists call “approval whiplash”—the whiplash between constant external validation and sudden workplace indifference.
-UCLA’s longitudinal study found Gen Z’s cortisol spikes 37% higher than millennials’ when receiving unstructured criticism.
+UCLA’s longitudinal study found differences in Gen Z’s cortisol spikes (which tend to be higher) compared to millennials’ when receiving unstructured criticism.

 2. The Failure Illiteracy Effect

 With curated success dominating social feeds, many enter workplaces never having seen struggle normalized.
-McKinsey reports 71% of Gen Z employees describe their first major work mistake as “existentially destabilizing” versus 39% of Gen X.
+McKinsey reports Gen Z employees describe their relationship with work as fundamentally different to previous generations, with Gen Z’s feeling worse about all categories they are polled on.

 3. The Adaptability Advantage